jonhsu97/project-group-week-1/README.md

-# DS Meeting Recap:  Week 1
+# Project Meeting Recap:  Week 1

 ![](images/advmeeting.jpg)

-## Introduction to DS Meetings
+## Project Group Meetings
 Greetings!
 Hope everyone's quarter has been off to a great start!
 Campus organizations have started back up - and the Data Science club is no exception.
 Last week our club held its first official meetings of the quarter.
 The advanced meeting on Monday, October 9th, 2017 witnessed a turnout of more than 55 people.
-The novice meeting on Thursday, October 12th, 2017 had more than 60+collab# people in attendance.
+The novice meeting on Thursday, October 12th, 2017 had more than 80+ people in attendance.

 ## Advanced Meeting
 #### Monday, October 9th, 2017